What small businesses can claim under $20,000 instant asset write-off?

 Final thought on $20,000 instant asset write-off

-Whether you are buying new equipment, upgrading your technology, or refreshing your workspace, the right planning makes all the difference.
-A quick conversation with our tax accounting team could save you thousands before the deadline.
+Whether you are buying new equipment, upgrading your technology, or refreshing your workspace, the right planning still makes all the difference.
+Knowing the rules, claiming the right assets, and keeping proper records are just as important as ever.